Replacing a Noisy / Faulty Turntable Motor or Power Supply (Things to consider)

 - A good number of older motors are no longer being manufactured

-- Even if you find a compatible motor that has the correct speed, size and shaft diameter, you will then need to fit the pulley from your old motor.
+- Even if you find a compatible motor which has the correct speed, size and shaft diameter, you will then need to fit the pulley from your old motor.
 Sometimes the pulley is removable which makes this step easy.
 However, they are often press fitted, in which case removal is much more difficult, not to mention re-fitting to any new motor.
-The motor can easily be ruined if you are not careful.
+The motor can easily be ruined if you are not careful and try to force things.

 - To get around the problem above, some people try to acquire a replacement pulley.
 The problem with replacing a pulley is that it needs to be precisely the right diameter if the turntable is to run at the same speed.
 Also, the inner hole must be very precise and concentric if it is to fit your motor shaft without wobble.
 To get a pulley manufactured correctly by a local machinist is surprisingly expensive and a lot can be misunderstood or go wrong.
 We do not even quote for this type of work.